What's In a Name?

 - Kitten's registered name, date of birth, color and registration number.

 - The registered name and registration number of the sire and dam of the kitten.

 - The litter number.

 If an owner does not register their kitten with the CFA, as far as the CFA is concerned, the kitten still reflects the breeder as the owner.
 Furthermore, if an owner ever decides to re-home the kitten this registration form is needed in order to transfer ownership of the kitten to the new owner or back to the breeder.

 Why Register your Pedigreed Cat?

-- Legislation - Involvement in legislation matters that affect cat owners and breeders.
-The CFA Legislative Group provides guidance to those individuals or member clubs who are opposing unreasonable animal control legislation in their geographic area.
-The committee members review and analyze proposals, offer opinions, and provide information to those working to overcome the pressure to limit and control the activities of pedigreed cat breeders as a way to end what is termed "Pet Overpopulation".
+- Legislative Group is charged with providing guidance to those individuals or member clubs who are opposing unreasonable animal control legislation in their geographic area.
+The committee members review and analyze proposals, offer opinions, and provide information to those working to overcome the pressure to limit and control the activities of pedigreed cat breeders as a way to end what has been termed “Pet Overpopulation”.